Dan Goldman: Judiciary

-LGBTQ equality
+LGBTQ rights

-Goldman supports passing the Equality Act to prohibit discrimination on the basis of sex, sexual orientation and gender identity.
-He said he had never marched in an LGBTQ Pride parade until 2022, saying his work as a federal prosecutor prevented him from doing so, in response to a questionnaire from the Jim Owles Liberal Democratic Club.
-He drew criticisms and accusations of using the LGBTQ community as a "political football" when it was revealed his explanation contradicted the guidelines and restrictions issued by the Department of Justice, which states employees may "attend political rallies and meetings."
-In fact, the Department of Justice has its own employee-run "DOJ Pride."
+Goldman supports passing the Equality Act to prohibit discrimination on the basis of sex, sexual orientation, and gender identity.
+In response to a questionnaire from the Jim Owles Liberal Democratic Club, he said he had never, until 2022, marched in an LGBTQ Pride parade because his work as a federal prosecutor prevented him from doing so.
+The response drew criticism as well as accusations of using the LGBTQ community as a "political football," after it was revealed that it contradicted the guidelines and restrictions issued by the Department of Justice, which states employees may "attend political rallies and meetings", while, moreover, the Department of Justice has with its own employee-run "DOJ Pride".

+Security

+In April 2025, in response to funding for the Mexico–United States border wall, Goldman said: "Would it be better if we had a border wall to keep the border safe?
+Probably.
+But is it really the most effective use of $46 billion?
+Of course not."

+Goldman opposed a 2024 amendment to Section 702 of the Foreign Intelligence Surveillance Act that would explicitly require a warrant for state agencies to search foreign communications of citizens and permanent residents.